Zilliqa/marketplace-contracts/README.md

 ```

 - Seller can start an auction for an asset only if the asset has no ongoing auction.
-- The marketplace contract holds the asset for auction.
+- The marketplace contract holds the asset for auction by using the spender role.

 ### `Bid`